Automatic Man: Remastered CD

 People have a strong desire, an urge, to categorize things, to put them in boxes.
 To place this with that and make order out of disorder.
 Music is one of those things we have to make sense of, to understand.
 How can some obscure band be so important?
 They are very, very good at what they do.
 This isn't a progressive rock band is it?
 Yes, they are, absolutely.
 If a visionary assemblage of influences and the power of moving music forward, are progressive, and for the purposes of this review, I will say it is, then this is fine progressive rock, indeed.
 And no, in the sense of Automatic Man fitting into a preconceived subgenre of progressive rock as understood now is concerned, then no, they are not a prog band, but they are much, much more than any label given them could describe.
 This San Francisco band had strong elements of spacey synthesizer driven progressive.
 Definitely.
 They could just as well be described as a hard rocking funk band as well.
 Both are true.
 Neither is accurate.
 No group I can think of so defies categorization as does Automatic Man.

-Due to the overwhelming success of Automatic Man's re-release on Compact Disc, Lemon recordings also re-released, Visitors in 2005.
+Due to the overwhelming success of Automatic Man's re-release on CD, Lemon also re-released Visitors in 2005.